Bot-Arun/flutter_smartParking/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+The smart parking application works in the following steps.
+The user first registers with his/her vehicle plate number using the organisation credentials.

+Then he gets assigned with the free parking spaces which is sent in the form of notification.
+The detection of the parking spaces and the verification of the registered user's number plate is done through the deep learning algorithms.